ElenaMilanese/play-gpt/README.md

 # play-gpt

-Play-gpt regerates a playlist from some keywords and saves it to your Spotify account.
+Play-gpt generates a playlist from the guidelines you provide and saves it to your Spotify account.

 ## Installation from repository